Arcadia-Science/2024-worm-tracking/README.md

 **Motility analysis and comparison**:

-1. Convert Nikon ND2-formatted images to TIFF format.
+1. Convert raw images from Nikon's ND2 format to TIFF format.
 2. Apply a difference of gaussian (DoG) filter to the TIFF images.
 This detects differences between the background and foreground.
-It retains the foreground while applying a grey scale effect to the background.
+It retains the foreground (the worms) while masking out the background.
-3. Convert the TIFF images to MOV, which is required for Tierpsy tracker motility analysis.
+3. Convert the TIFF image series to MOV files, as MOV is the format required by Tierpsy tracker.
 4. Run the Tierpsy tracker analysis to produce motility estimates for each worm.
 5. Process the Tierpsy tracker raw motility estimates and perform statistical analysis to compare strains.